 Child Visitation Attorney in Massachusetts

 At Miller Law Group, P.C., we handle visitation rights and parenting time cases in family courts throughout Massachusetts.
 Multiple times each week, our attorneys and staff meet to review every active case.
 When your parenting time is at stake, you don’t just get one attorney’s perspective.
-You get the collective insight of a firm with nearly 100 years of combined family law experience.
+You get the collective insight of a firm with decades of combined family law experience.

-That team structure pairs with deep familiarity with judges across the Commonwealth.
+Our team has a deep familiarity with courthouses and judges across the Commonwealth.
 We know how individual judges in Middlesex County, Worcester County, and Norfolk County tend to approach parenting time disputes, and we use that knowledge to shape strategy from the first filing.
 With meeting locations in Southborough, Burlington, Danvers, Dedham, and Mansfield, we’re accessible wherever you are in Massachusetts.

 To discuss your parenting time matter with a visitation lawyer in Massachusetts, call (888) 874-2142 for a free initial consultation.